bspaulding/hijru/README.md

 $ npm run bundle
 ```

-will build your game and package into a .zip file, you can upload to your server or itch.io / newground etc.
+will build your game and package into a .zip file